hellerve/ptolemy/done.md

 VM techniques employed in the Lua interpreter.
 Lua is probably my favorite VM to look at, and the authors do a pretty great job at explaining why that is.

+* [From Interpretation to Compilation](ftp://ftp.cs.ru.nl/pub/Clean/papers/2008/janj08-CEFP07-InterpretationToCompilation.pdf) by **Jan Jansen et al.** (2008)

+This paper is quite useful as a reference for people wanting to build compilers for functional languages; it shows a few implementation techniques that might be interesting to explore for people wanting to speed up the code their compiler generates (and who doesn’t want that).
+That being said, I’d enjoy revisiting the benchmarks in this paper over 10 years later and seeing how the compiler discussed in it fairs against newer versions of GHC.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)